Patient Info

 Frequently Asked Questions

 No insurance is needed.
-No payment is required, this is completely FREE thanks to the generosity of our volunteers and sponsors.
+No payment is required.
+This is completely FREE thanks to the generosity of our volunteers and sponsors.

 You should be prepared to give basic personal information.
-Please bring a list of your current medications, any current x-rays, water, snacks (these will be onsite but in limited supply).
+Please bring a list of your current medications, any current x-rays, water and snacks (these will be onsite but in limited supply).
 If bringing your children, please have supplies for a full day as we cannot guarantee wait times.
 Bring these items with you in line; do not leave them in your car.
 Once you enter the building, you cannot go outside without losing your place in line.

 DENTAL